djhshih/patefiant/README.md

 # Installation

-Most local installations will be placed in `$ROOT`.
+All installations will be placed in `$ROOT`.
 If you do not set `$ROOT`, it will be set to `$HOME/local` by default.

-    ./local/install.sh
-    ./proot/install.sh
+Install the base and `proot` package by

+    ./install.sh && . $HOME/.bashrc

+This will install the `fac` installer and source the modified `.bashrc`.

 If you want to use `nix`, install it by

-    ./nix/install.sh
+    fac install nix

+The nix store will be installed in `$ROOT/nix`.

 If you want to use `pacman` (from Archlinux), install it by

-    ./pacman/install.sh
+    fac install pacman

-Pacman will be installed into `$ARCH_ROOT` (defaults to `$HOME/arch`).
+The `pacman` package and its dependencies will be installed in `$ROOT/arch`.

 # Use

-To use `nix`, you will need to use proot to set up the shell environment, and we provide `nixroot` for this task.
+To use `nix`, you will need to use `proot` to set up the shell environment, and we provide `nixroot` for this task.

     nixroot    # enter the nixroot environment